 2. International Classification of Diseases (ICD)

 The 10th Edition of the International Classification of Diseases, which applies to diagnostic codes.
-These codes have been around since 1893, but on the basis of reviews and feedback from payers, doctors and other medical contributors.
-The edition used in the United States has revised annually.
+These codes have been around since 1893 but on the basis of reviews and feedback from payers, doctors and other medical contributors.
+The edition used in the United States has been revised annually.
 ICD-9-CM code and its three volumes, required by the 2003 HIPAA Act, are mandatory for all physicians and coders to know.
 An expanded version, known as ICD-10-CM, will be released in 2013, and ICD-11-DM will be released in 2015.
 It will include a larger and more advanced code set to be better represented.

 3. Healthcare Common Procedure Coding (HCPC)